AubrieR/project1/README.md

 # project1
-Project One from SDS 322E Course
+(work in progress) Project One from SDS 322E Course